-- Total assets as of 31 December 2022 increased by Baht 330.4 million from 31 December 2021.
-This increase was due to a fixed assets revaluation. - Total liabilities as of 31 December 2022 decreased by Baht 79.3 million from 31 December 2021, due to changing the purchase conditions. - Total shareholders' equity as of 31 December 2022 of Baht 911.3 million an increase from 31 December 2021 due to the revaluation of assets during the period.
+- Total assets as of 31 December 2023 decreased by Baht 1,935.8 million from 31 December 2022.
+The decrease was due to a combination of a decrease in inventory and a decrease in noncurrent assets. - Total liabilities as of 31 December 2023 decreased by Baht 348.3 million from 31 December 2022. - Total shareholders' equity as of 31 December 2023 of Baht (676.1) million, a decrease from 31 December 2022 due to the revaluation of assets and operating loss.

-The Group was unable to maintain interest-bearing debt to EBITDA plus extraordinary item and non-cash items ratio 5:1 and debt-to-equity ratio 2.75:1, as specified in the Credit Facility Agreement.
+The Group was unable to maintain interest bearing debt to EBITDA plus extraordinary item and noncash items ratio 5:1 and debt to equity ratio 2.75:1, as specified in the Credit Facility Agreement.

-As disclosed in Note 1.2 to the consolidated financial statements, regarding the Group's ability to continue its operations as a going concern, the Group has sustained operating losses for several consecutive years.
-The Group had a net a loss from operation in the consolidated statements of comprehensive income for the year ended 31 December 2022 of Baht 808 million (the Company only: Baht 682 million).
-As of 31 December 2022, the Group's total current liabilities exceeded its total current assets by Baht 3,551 million (the Company only: Baht 3,905 million) and the Group had deficit of Baht 3,519 million (the Company only: Baht 2,603 million), which mainly became payable on demand since the Group was unable to maintain certain financial ratios as specified in the Credit Facility Agreement, as described in Note 18 to the consolidated financial statements.
+As disclosed in Note 1.2 to the consolidated financial statements, regarding the Group's ability to continue its operations as a going concern, The Group had net loss from operation in the consolidated statements of comprehensive income for the year period ended 31 December 2023 of Baht 1,281 million (the Company only: Baht 1,589 million).
+As at 31 December 2023, the Group's total current liabilities exceeded its total current assets by Baht 3,942 million (the Company only: Baht 4,457 million) and the Group had deficit of Baht 4,442 million (the Company only: Baht 4,008 million).
+And equity deficit of Baht 676 million (the Company only: Baht 934 million).
+The major current liabilities of the Group consisted of the bank overdraft and short-term loans from financial institutions amounting to Baht 3,453 million (the Company only: Baht 2,166 million), trade and other payables amounting to Baht 623 million (the Company only: Baht 1,034 million), and current portion of long-term loans from financial institutions amounting to Baht 1,066 million (the Company only: Baht 1,055 million), which mainly became payable on demand since the Group was unable to repay the long-term loans and unable to maintain certain financial ratios as specified in the Credit Facility Agreement, as described in Note 18.